zaphosting/docs/docs/vserver-linux-hl2.md

 ---
 id: vserver-linux-hl2
 title: "VPS: Half-Life 2 Dedicated Server Linux Setup"
-description: "Information about setting up an Half-Life 2 Dedicated Server on a Linux VPS from ZAP-Hosting"
+description: "Discover how to set up a Half-Life 2 dedicated server on your Linux VPS for seamless gaming experiences → Learn more now"
 sidebar_label: "Half-Life 2"
 services:
   - vserver